ParthSankpal/RentalRoam/README.md

-A simple prototype for car ranting application using MERN Stack
+A simple prototype for car ranting application using MERN Stack, not fully functioning application.